 Advanced Compatibility Engineering (ACE) Body Structure

 The Advanced Compatibility Engineering (ACE) body structure is a Honda exclusive body design that enhances occupant protection and crash compatibility in frontal collisions.
 The ACE design utilizes a network of connected structural elements to distribute crash energy more evenly throughout the front of the vehicle.
 This enhanced frontal crash energy management helps to reduce the forces transferred to the passenger compartment and can help to more evenly disperse the forces transferred to other vehicles in a crash.

 Anti-Lock Braking System (ABS) with Electronic Brake Distribution (EBD)

-Pilot's anti-lock braking system (ABS) uses a special modulator to pulse the brakes to help prevent wheel lockup.
+The Pilot's anti-lock braking system (ABS) uses a special modulator to pulse the brakes to help prevent wheel lockup.
 This helps the driver retain steering control when braking hard.
-The Electronic Brake Distribution system (EBD) balances the front/rear braking forces during dynamic loading.
+The Electronic Brake Distribution (EBD) system balances the front and rear braking forces during dynamic loading.

 Driver's and Front Passenger's Active Head Restraints